sanjayoza/CIDemo/README.md

 - Build it
 - Run test cases

-# Will need to install Jenkins
+# Must install Jenkins on MAC or Linux
 - Jenkins file includes the example of pipeline